Duel Blackjack: The Wildest Live Blackjack Table in the World

 How Duel Blackjack runs

+Under the chaos, the game is straight.
 Live blackjack on Duel.com runs on classic European rules.
 Real cards, a real dealer, and an eight-deck shoe shuffled at the table.
 Up to seven players per round, plus Bet Behind seats for anyone who wants in without taking a chair.

 Standard table limits look like this: